aditi-mittal-cmu/mittal-portfolio/government-debt.md

 # Assignment 2: Visualizing Government Debt

-# Visualization 1 - Bar Graph
+<h2>Visualization 1 - Bar Graph </h2>
 <p>General Government Debt for 2018 - Organization Economic Co-operation and Development (OECD)<p>

 <p>General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
 Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
-Changes in government debt over time primarily reflect the impact of past government deficits.<p>
-<a href="https://data.oecd.org/gga/general-government-debt.htm">(Definition Source: OECD)</a>
+Changes in government debt over time primarily reflect the impact of past government deficits. <a href="https://data.oecd.org/gga/general-government-debt.htm">(Definition Source: OECD)</a><p>